pcode-at/pcode-academy/README.md

 * PCode Clean Code Adventure

 #### Resources
 These are simply links to courses like in the [react beginner module](https://github.com/pcode-at/pcode-academy/blob/react-beginner/react-beginner/readme.md) or links to articles as we did it in this [module](https://github.com/pcode-at/pcode-academy/blob/react-beginner/javascript/asynchronous.md).

+**Important**: Often there are other articles linked in the article we link to in our resources.
+If we do not explicitly mention that you also need to read the linked article it is not necessary to read them.

 #### Comments
 After you have watched the course completly you go ahead and read our comments to the course.
 Here you can find some additions of us, like when we have a different approach than the course intructor or we want to add something.